PhD, Johns Hopkins Bloomberg School of Public Health, 1999

 MPH, University of Michigan, 1990

-My primary research interest is exploring the local implementation of federal policy relevant to the conduct of human subject research.
+My primary research interests are in applied research ethics and ethics and infectious disease.
 In particular I am interested in the local review of human subject research, methods to improve the informed consent process, and the obligations researchers have to the subjects they enroll.
 My policy interests include HIV/AIDS and civilian biodefense.

 I selected the publications below to highlight both my current work as well as long standing interests.